connexcs/docs/docs/transcription.md

 This whole search mechanism is [Vector Search](https://learn.microsoft.com/en-us/azure/search/vector-search-overview).

 It enables you to locate records that accurately match specific keywords.

-Because it uses indices, effective query methods, and rules, this query method is quick.
+As it uses indices, effective query methods, and rules, this query method is quick.

 |**Type of Search/Algorithm**|**Explanation**|**Example**|
 |----------------------------|---------------|-----------|